sopeKhadim/algorithms_and_data_structure_in_python/README.md

 This repository implements from scratch some classical algorithms and data structure in Python.
 - Binary Search
 - Queue and Deque
-- Heapsort ascending and descending way
+- Heapsort in ascending and descending order
 - Insertion sort
 - Merge sort
 - Quicksort